 How to Buy Natural Skin Care Products Online?
-Our Penang based Australian Master Formulator, Dr. Mike Thair, says shopping for natural skin and hair care products doesn’t have to be hard.
+Our Penang-based Australian Master Formulator, Dr. Mike Thair, says shopping for natural skin and hair care products doesn’t have to be hard.
 He suggests you follow the simple guidelines he has provided below.

 Also, Dr. Mike points out that Indochine Natural “makes the stuff.”
 Most other brands use contract manufacturers to produce their products.
-He recommends consumers to talk to the guys who make the products.
+He recommends consumers talk to the guys who make the products.
 Sales staff just read sales scripts and may not know too much about what goes into products.

 (1) Why buy natural skin care products